reviseUC73/ku-polls/README.md

 A web application for polls and survey at Kasetsart University

+## Online Polls And Surveys

+An application for conducting online polls and surveys based on the [Django Tutorial project][django-tutorial], with additional features.

+## Install and Run

+to be added.

 ## Project Documents

 All project documents are in the [Project Wiki](../../wiki/Home